Shen-Alex/dplyr-tutorial/README.md

-## Tutorials for the dplyr package in R
+## A clone from Tutorials for the dplyr package in R

 I've created two video tutorials covering Hadley Wickham's excellent [dplyr](https://github.com/hadley/dplyr) package.
 The first tutorial introduces all of the basic functionality of dplyr 0.2.
 The second tutorial covers the new functionality in dplyr 0.3 and 0.4.